Wairarapa Dark Sky Frequently Asked Questions

 How will this affect music festivals?

-- If festivals go past 10pm they already require resource consent through our District Plan.
-Festivals can be held with resource consent as long as light pollution is mitigated and lights are not directly pointed into the sky.
-It’s all about getting the light where it’s needed, not into the sky
+• If festivals finish later than 10pm, they require resource consent as part of our District Plan.
+Festivals can be held with resource consent as long as light pollution is mitigated and lights are not directly pointed upwards at the sky.